 - 4. Unemployment/underemployment: a dualistic structure of employment relations - Van Parijs argues that holding a secure job becomes a kind of property right → a distinctive asset that divides noncapitalists in class-like ways: different material interests, different strategies.
 Should this be considered a class division also?
-Underclass vs working class as a class divide: we will examine this in the race & class section. - Goldthorpe distinguishes the "service class" from the "working class" on the basis of the nature of the labor contract: selling labor power as a unit (working class) vs. being hired into a career (service class) in which prospective rewards are central. - 5.
-The State: how should state employees be understood?
-Classes within post-capitalist class relations articulated to capitalism? - 6.
-Global Classes?
-The North/South divide as a class divide: the working class in the US/Europe/Japan as a global middle class = exploiters through global redistribution of surplus?
+Underclass vs working class as a class divide: we will examine this in the race & class section.
+This is also closely connected to Guy Standings argument about the precariat - Goldthorpe distinguishes the "service class" from the "working class" on the basis of the nature of the labor contract: selling labor power as a unit (working class) vs. being hired into a career (service class) in which prospective rewards are central.